CHRS Knowledge Base

 Job Aid: CSU Acct Mapping - Tax Class

-Expand or collapse content Why does CSU Acct Mapping - Tax Class need to be configured in CHRS?
+Why does CSU Acct Mapping - Tax Class need to be configured in CHRS?

 CSU Acct Mapping - Tax Class rarely requires modification but can occur based on changes within Benefits.
 If this configuration is not completed, an error can occur during the LCD process.

-Expand or collapse content Who is responsible for setting up different CSU Acct Mapping - Deduction in CHRS?
+Who is responsible for setting up different CSU Acct Mapping - Deduction in CHRS?

 Campuses are responsible for setting up and maintaining.